close

 The Different Types of Condensation

-Surface condensation is the most common sort of condensation, and it manifests itself as water on window glass.
+Surface condensation is the most common sort of condensation, and it manifests itself as droplets of water or mist on window glass.

 Cold Bridge Condensation develops when warm, moist air comes into contact with surfaces at or below their dew point.
 This often happens at the base of external walls.